Police: 'Some' killed when SUV hits Christmas parade

 WAUKESHA, Wis.
-(AP) — An SUV driver sped through a police line and into a parade of Christmas marchers on Sunday, hitting more than 20 adults and children in a horrifying scene captured by the city’s livestream and the cellphones of onlookers.
+(AP) — An SUV sped through barricades and into a parade of Christmas marchers in suburban Milwaukee on Sunday, killing multiple people as it hit more than 20 adults and children in a horrifying scene captured by the city’s livestream and the cellphones of onlookers.

 Waukesha Police Chief Dan Thompson said “some” people had been killed but would not give an exact number.
-A person was in custody, he said, but he did not give any indication of motive.
+A person was in custody, as was the SUV, he said, but he did not give any indication of motive.

 Fire Chief Steven Howard said 11 adults and 12 children were injured and transported to hospitals by his department.
 It was unknown how many people were taken to hospitals by others.
 Children’s Hospital of Wisconsin said it received 15 patients from the parade and no reported fatalities as of 8 p.m.